Analysis | The undeniable overlap of politics, vaccinations and the impact of the virus’s fourth wave

 ... and to the number of covid-19-related deaths that have been recorded.
 (Again, Delaware stands out for its data anomaly on this metric.)

 It is not the case that every blue state is doing well and every red state terribly.
 Nevada has seen the fourth-most deaths relative to its population during this period, for example.
-Three of the 10 states that have seen the fewest per capita deaths are ones that voted for Trump and have relatively low vaccination rates: Iowa, Nebraska and South Dakota.
+Three of the 10 states that have had the fewest per capita deaths are ones that voted for Trump and have relatively low vaccination rates: Iowa, Nebraska and South Dakota.
 But the pattern is consistent across all three metrics: 18 or 19 of the 25 hardest-hit states are ones that voted for Trump, and 18 or 19 of the 25 states with the best numbers are ones that voted for Biden.

 It’s not just vaccinations, of course.
-It’s also likely a function of other political decisions, like what containment measures to impose, and of weather.
+It’s also probably a function of other political decisions, such as what containment measures to impose, and of weather.
 Hotter places would be expected to have more people seeking refuge indoors in air conditioning, allowing the virus to spread more easily.

 But what the evidence does not show is a lack of correlation between vaccinations and positive effects; that is, any effort to cast vaccinations as ineffective is simply unsupported by both the state-level data and by research like that assessment of Los Angeles County.